 19) Oceanfront Villa by El Encuentro Surf Lodge

 Wake up to glamour and comfort every day at the Encuentro Surf Lodge’s Oceanfront Villa.
 Then head off to the beach to ride some waves or do a quiet meditation.
 Located in front of The Left (a cool surf spot close to the surf schools), this villa is the ultimate relaxation + outdoors dream.

-Most Popular Place to Stay in the Dominican Republic: Punta Cana
+Punta Cana: Most tourist Place to Stay in the Dominican Republic

 Dreamy Ocean Front Hut in Uvero Alto, Macao

 Waking up to an ocean view is priceless!
 But don’t take our word for it.
 Close to Macao, is this idyllic hut in Uvero Alto, which comes with a little bit of everything.
 It’s got a deck, palm trees and sand surround it, and the interior design is made up of mostly locally crafted pieces, great for beachy boho vibes.